trex005/enyo-componantwrap/README.md

 An inheritable kind for enyo.js that will allow you to wrap the callers defined components in the your kind's own components

-To designate in which of your components you want the canner's defined components embedded, name it "wrapper"
+To designate in which of your components you want the caller's defined components embedded, name it "wrapper"

 ```javascript
 enyo.kind({